ignite/cli/docs/guide/nameservice/05-play.md

 starport chain serve -r
 ```

 The optional `-r` flag is useful in development mode since it resets the blockchain's state if it has been started before.

 After the `serve` command has finished building the blockchain, a `nameserviced` binary is installed by default in the `~/go/bin` directory.

-The terminal window where the chain is started must remain open, so open a second terminal window to use `nameserviced` to issue commands.
+The terminal window where the chain is started must remain open, so open a second terminal window to use `nameserviced` to run commands at the command line.

 ## Buy a New Name